Blackened Fish Tacos

 - Add more toppings.
 Although these tacos taste absolutely divine as is, I don't think there's anyone who would say no to some extra toppings.
 Create a mini taco bar by serving these fish tacos alongside options like queso fresco, crunchy cabbage, creamy Mexican coleslaw, lettuce, guacamole, or sour cream.

 - Try a different salsa.
 Not a fan of chunky salsa?
-Toss your mango salsa ingredients into a food processor or blender and turn it into a smooth mango sauce.
+Toss your mango salsa ingredients into a food processor or blender and turn them into a smooth mango sauce.
 Or use pico de gallo, salsa verde, corn salsa, or pineapple salsa.

 - Swap the fruit.
 While mango salsa is beyond delicious, you can easily swap the mango for another type of fruit.
 Some of the best fruits for salsa include pineapple, peaches, and strawberries.